Category: LMB News

 Published on Tuesday, 04 April 2017 15:31

 Written by Aneta

-LMB is thrilled to announce our new Micro-Grant Program!
+LMB is thrilled in the results of the first year of the Micro-Grant Program!
 The Micro-Grant Program will provide financial assistance to individuals and organizations who implement creative projects that promote bicycling and the safety of bicyclists on Michigan roadways.
 Micro-Grant funds will be awarded annually in May in celebration of National Bike Month.

 LMB has a targeted interest in:

 - Campaigns focused on efforts to increase ridership – especially among youth, women, and underserved communities

 - Applications related to on the ground advocacy efforts that stimulate community action towards policy change